On Sunday mornings, most pilgrims and tourists are all about the Vatican. Here’s how to best organize yourself on Sunday mornings at the Vatican.

 St Peter’s Basilica · Castel Sant’Angelo · Angelus · Lunch on Sunday

 Sunday morning, it’s always a bit uncertain if St Peter’s Basilica is open.
 Sometimes there are masses or events where St Peter’s Basilica is closed.

 But on most Sundays, you should get into St Peter’s Basilica.
-However, we recommend you to be there very early, between 7 and 8 o’clock.
+However, I recommend you to be there very early, between 7 and 8 o’clock.
 In the early morning, the security check goes faster and later you still can go to Castel Sant’Angelo.

 Incidentally, there is no preferred access to security for Sunday morning.
 Preferred access is only available on Sunday afternoons.

 The Castel Sant’Angelo opens at 9 o’clock.
 It’s recommended to buy the ticket in advance, otherwise you may have to wait quite a long time.
 Even with the Roma Pass and the other city passes, you do not have to wait in line.

 Sometimes there is free admission to the Castel Sant’Angelo and then there is no preferential entry with the Roma Pass.
 On the days with free admission you should be very early at the Castel Sant’Angelo, because otherwise there may be very long queues.
 The days with free admission can be found in the museums list.